feature-flags-co/ffc-react-client-sdk/README.md

 Check this [repository](https://github.com/feature-flags-co/ffc-react-client-sdk-demo) for an demo

 ## Introduction
-This is the react client side SDK for the feature management platform [feature-flags.co](feature-flags.co).
+This is the react client side SDK for the feature management platform [featureflag.co](https://www.featureflag.co).
 We will document all the methods available in this SDK, and detail how they work.

 > Be aware, this is a client side SDK, it is intended for use in a single-user context, which can be mobile, desktop or embeded applications.
 This SDK can only be ran in a browser environment, it is not suitable for React Native projects, React Native SDK will be available in our other repo.